Approximate Conditional Coverage & Calibration via Neural Model Approximations: Methods

-\paragraph{Recasting a prediction as a weighting over the training set.} We adapt the distance-weighted KNN approximation of \cite{Schmaltz-2021-Insights} for the multi-class setting, trained analogously to reduce prediction mis-matches against the output of the $\memoryLayer$ (\textit{not} the ground-truth labels) on a 50/50 split of $\gD_{\rm{ca}}$:
+We adapt the distance-weighted KNN approximation of \cite{Schmaltz-2021-Insights} for the multi-class setting.
+As in the original work, the KNN is trained to minimize prediction mis-matches against the output of the $\memoryLayer$ (\textit{not} the ground-truth labels).
+Training is performed on a 50/50 split of $\gD_{\rm{knn}}$, as described further in Appendix~\ref{appendix:knn_training}: